BCTCio/components/README.md

 0. If you haven't installed np, run `npm i -g np`
 1. Create a new branch and make changes
-2. Make a PR, get it approved, and merge into master
+1. Make a PR, get it approved, and merge into master
-3. Make sure tests are successful in the PR
+1. Make sure tests are successful in the PR
-4. Go into master branch and `np --yolo`
+1. Go into master branch and `np --yolo`

 ## Versions

 - Update major for breaking changes
 - Update minor for creating a new component
 - Update patch for fixing a bug or adding a property to a component

-## FAQ

-- Why does my package not export when using from actual project?
-  - This may be due to your components not using named export and using default export, note: the current export pattern from this library supports named exports ONLY.
-Meaning: `export const Modal` instead of `export default Modal`.
-- Why does my component render an undefined when using in actual project?
-  - You may have only published the component recently in latest version, restart your dev server in actual project.

 ## How to use this package?